vlang/v/vlib/encoding/csv/README_csv_reader.md

 	csvr.dispose_csv_reader()
 }
 ```
-This type of reading if faster then read an entire row and then extract the needed data.
+This style of reading is faster then reading an entire row then extracting the needed data.

 ## Comments and blank lines
-This module can manage blank rows in the file and comment rows:
+This example shows how to handle blank rows and comment rows in the file:
 ```v
 import encoding.csv